 If you are a DIY investor, you can lower your trading costs by using a discount broker that offers commission-free ETFs, for example, Questrade.
 Sign up with Questrade and get a $50 bonus here.

 Simplify your investing.
 Not everyone is comfortable with managing their own investment portfolio and re-balancing it as required.
 If you want to save on fees and invest on autopilot while maximizing your returns, consider using the services of a robo-advisor.

-Wealthsimple ranks as robo-advisor in the U.S., Canada, and U.K. You can invest your first $10,000 for free here!
+Wealthsimple ranks as robo-advisor in Canada, the U.S., and the U.K. You can invest your first $10,000 for free here!